genomeud/SRA-ome/README.md

 SRA's Run definition:
 "A Run is simply a manifest of data file(s) that are derived from sequencing a library described by the associated Experiment."

-In the run are only few information: PublicationDateTime, SRAFileSize, Spot, Base, Consent.
+In a run there are few relevant information: PublicationDateTime, SRAFileSize, Spot, Base, Consent.

-Moreover we added a column 'RunOutcome' which explicits if the run has already been analysed ('OK'), if has to be analysed ('TODO') or if it not of our interest ('IGNORE').
+In addition to these, in our schema we are storing a column 'RunOutcome' which explicits the state of the run in respect to the analysis process:
+ * **OK**: already been analysed
+ * **TODO**: not yet analysed (but we want to)
+ * **IGNORE** we are not interest on analysing it

 It also contains the FK to the corresponding Experiment.